 Ice on Your Condenser Unit

 Another reason why your air conditioner may not be functioning properly could be a frozen condenser.
-A frozen condenser can lead to restricted air flow.
+A frozen condenser can lead to restricted airflow.
 This means that the refrigerant passing through the copper tubing of your unit is too cold and causing condensation to form.
 This could happen due to blocked return vents or even dirty air filters.
-To get to the root cause and fix it, begin with inspecting all your vents.
+To get to the root cause and fix it, inspect all your vents.
 Ensure they are all uncovered and open and that your air filters are clean.
 Next, defrost your cooling unit by turning the thermostat to Fan and On mode and allowing the blower to move air through the unit to thaw it.
-If this does not sort the problem, and you find more condensation build-up, you must connect with reliable HVAC contractors in Cambridge, Ontario.
+If this does not sort out the problem, and you find more condensation build-up, you must connect with reliable Heating and Cooling Cambridge.

-If your AC will not kick on, or does not cool your house efficiently, and you have checked your air filter and vents, and nothing seems to get your unit to work, contact B.A.P Heating & Cooling Services.
-We offer heating services like furnace repair, boiler repair and installation in Cambridge, ON, and surrounding areas.
+If your AC will not kick on or does not cool your house efficiently, and you have checked your air filter and vents, and nothing seems to get your unit to work, contact B.A.P.
+Heating & Cooling Services.
+We offer heating services like furnace repair, boiler repair, and installation in Cambridge, ON, and surrounding areas.
 Also, if you are looking for geothermal heating costs in Ontario, you can reach us we’ll provide you with affordable prices.
-Call us today at 519-569-7527.
+Call us today at (647) 250-0619.